cmda-bt/fe-course-21-22/week-4.md

 * Your job story should be finished by now.
 Make sure to finish HTML & CSS and that you start working on the client side JavaScript Enhancement.
 * Research the following JavaScript concepts and document these in your Wiki - <b>Part of A1 grading</b>
 Use the following prefix; Front-end: Hoisting and Front-end: Closures.
-Provide code examples of the concepts.
+Provide code examples of the concepts and explain in detail (code examples can be found on the internet - use APA style source notation).

 1. Hoisting
 2. Closures